olson-sean-k/nym/README.md

 using the given character shim.
 For example, `{#1|>4[0]}` pads the substitution text into four columns using right alignment and the character `0` for padding.
 If the original substitution text is `13`, then it becomes `0013` after formatting in this example.
+Left and center alignment are also supported via `<` and `^`, respectively.

 There are three casing formatters: lowercase, uppercase, and titlecase, with the case-insensitive patterns `lower`, `upper`, and `title`, respectively.
 These formatters take no parameters and change the casing of supported characters.
-Note that `title` is sensitive to delimiters and only breaks words across whitespace and hyphens `-` (and **not** underscores `_`, for example).
+Note that `title` is sensitive to word breaks, which only occur across whitespace and hyphens `-` (and **not** underscores `_`, for example).

 The coalesce formatter replaces matching input characters with an output